-Q: What items of business will be conducted at the Annual Meeting?
+O: What items of business will be conducted at the Annual Meeting?

-- A: The following matters will be presented for stockholder consideration and voting at the Annual Meeting: - The election of five nominees to serve as directors of the Company until the 2020 annual meeting of stockholders and until their successors are duly elected and qualified (Proposal No. 1); - An advisory vote to approve the compensation of the Company's NEOs (Proposal No. 2); and - The ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent public accounting firm for the year ending December 31, 2019 (Proposal No. 3).
+- A: The following matters will be presented for stockholder consideration and voting at the Annual Meeting: - The election of six nominees to serve as directors of the Company until the 2021 annual meeting of stockholders and until successors are duly elected or until the earliest of their removal, resignation or death (Proposal No. 1); - An advisory vote to approve the compensation of the Company's NEOs (Proposal No. 2); and - The ratification of the appointment of KPMG LLP ("KPMG") as our independent public accounting firm for the year ending December 31, 2020 (Proposal No. 3).

-Q: How does the Board of Directors recommend that I vote?
+O: How does the Board of Directors recommend that I vote?

-- A: The Board of Directors of Uniti recommends you vote: - "FOR" the election of each of the five nominees to serve as directors of the Company (Proposal No. 1); - "FOR" approval of the resolution regarding compensation of the Company's NEOs (Proposal No. 2); and - "FOR" the ratification of the appointment of PwC as our independent public accounting firm for the year ending December 31, 2019 (Proposal No. 3).
+- A: The Board of Directors of Uniti recommends you vote: - "FOR" the election of each of the six nominees to serve as directors of the Company (Proposal No. 1); - "FOR" approval of the resolution regarding compensation of the Company's NEOs (Proposal No. 2); and - "FOR" the ratification of the appointment of KPMG as our independent public accounting firm for the year ending December 31, 2020 (Proposal No. 3).